prisma/prisma1/docs/04-Reference/04-GraphQL-API/02-Query-API.md

 #### Specifying the node by another unique field

 You can also supply any [unique field](!alias-eiroozae8u#unique) as an argument to the query to identify a node.
-For example, if you already declared the `slug` field of the `Post` type to be unique, you could select a post by specifying its slug:
+For example, if you already declared the `slug` field of the `Post` type to be unique, you could select a post by specifying its `slug`:

 Query a specific `Post` node by its `slug`: